dasarpai/old.dasarpai.github.io/_dsblog/2023-01-08-Timeseries-Analysis.md

 It's worth noting that these tests are statistical in nature, and they can only provide a certain level of confidence in whether a time series is stationary or not.
 In some cases, further analysis may be needed to determine whether a time series is truly stationary.

 ## How regression is different from correlation?
 In regression we predict a number (dependent variable) with the help of predictor (independent variables)
 $$ y = \beta_0 + \beta_1*x$$

-In coorelation we check degeree and magnitude of relationship between two variables.
+In correlation we check degeree and magnitude of relationship between two variables.
 It's value can be between -1 to +1.
 0 Means there is no relationship.
 There are several statistical tests that can be used to measure the correlation between two variables.
 Some common tests include:

 - Pearson's correlation coefficient: This is the most well-known measure of correlation, and it measures the linear relationship between two variables.
 The Pearson correlation coefficient is calculated as:
 $$ \rho_{(x,y)} = \frac { Cov(x, y)} {(Std(x) * Std(y)) }$$